Our recycling tips

 - Collect your 110g Jean Martin spread jars, remove the labels by soaking them in hot water, and clean them thoroughly.

-- Once you have enough, fill them with all kinds of spices or herbs (cut your cinnamon sticks in half).
+- Once you have enough, fill them with all sorts of spices or herbs (cut your cinnamon sticks in half).

-- From colored paper sheets, cut out circles slightly smaller than the jar's lid and glue them on, choosing a color per type of product (e.g., green label - aromatic herbs, yellow label - spices, orange label - peppers and chilies...) and write the name of the product with a marker.
+- From colored paper, cut out circles slightly smaller than the jar lid and glue them on top, choosing one color per type of product (e.g., green label - aromatic herbs, yellow label - spices, orange label - peppers and chilies...) and write the name of the product with a marker.

-- Store all your small jars in a kitchen drawer near your stove or countertop.
+- Store all your small jars in a kitchen drawer near your stove or workspace.

-TIPThe same idea can be used for storing dry products (pasta, rice, legumes...) by using larger jars.
+TIPThe same idea can be used for storing dry goods (pasta, rice, legumes...) by using larger jars.

 The pencil holder

-- Coat the bottom of the jar with strong glue and wrap it tightly with string.
+- Coat the bottom of the jar with strong glue and wrap it tightly with twine.
 Do the same on the top part of the jar.

-- When the entire glued part of the jar is covered, make additional passes with the string.
+- Once the entire glued part of the jar is covered, make additional passes with the twine.

-- Cut the string and secure the end with a dab of glue (preferably at the bottom of the jar).
+- Cut the twine and secure the end with a dab of glue (preferably at the bottom of the jar).

-- Cut a small fabric square about 5 x 8 cm and roll it to get a "roll" of about 5 x 2 cm.
+- Cut a small square of fabric, about 5 x 8 cm, and roll it to create a "roll" of about 5 x 2 cm.

-- Tie it in the middle with a piece of string, cinching it into a "bow tie" shape.
+- Tie it in the middle with a piece of twine, cinching it into a "bow tie" shape.

-- Glue this bow (at the string level) with a dab of glue onto the jar.
+- Glue this bow (at the twine) with a dab of glue onto the jar.

-- • Glue a button in the center of the bow and other buttons of different sizes and heights all around the jar directly onto the string.
+- • Glue a button in the center of the bow and other buttons of different sizes and at different heights around the jar directly onto the twine.

 TIP Press firmly on the elements when gluing them and maintain pressure until the glue sets.

-* This 360g jar can also show a weight of 345g or 380g depending on the product it contains.
+* This 360g jar may also show a weight of 345g or 380g depending on the product it contains.

 My cookie mix

-- An original idea for gourmands: make a ready-to-use cookie, brownie, granola... mix!
+- An original idea for food lovers: make a ready-to-use cookie, brownie, or granola mix!

-- In a jar, add the ingredients of your usual recipe one by one in layers, pressing them down well so that the demarcation between layers is clear.
+- In a jar, add the ingredients of your usual recipe one by one in layers, pressing them down firmly so that the demarcation between the layers is clear.

 - Finally, attach a handmade label with instructions: fresh ingredients to add (milk, egg, butter, applesauce...) and the eventual baking time.

-TIP Make these preparations a lovely gift for gourmet friends, for the school teacher at the end of the year... or to get children cooking simply!
+TIP Make these preparations a nice gift for gourmet friends, the school teacher at the end of the year... or to get children cooking easily!

 My refreshing cocktails